Without a Prayer

 Robbins.jpg (6480 bytes)

-John W. Robbins earned his doctorate at The John Hopkins University, has served as chief of staff to a Member of Congress, has been a college Professor, and is founder and president of The Trinity Foundation and The Freedom School.
+The late John W. Robbins (1949-2008) earned his doctorate at The John Hopkins University, has served as chief of staff to a Member of Congress, has been a college Professor, and was founder and president of The Trinity Foundation and The Freedom School.

 The Trinity Foundation